SimbaE1/myAI/README.md

 ## Features
 1. **Bad Word Detector**
-   Filters out profanities so the AI will never utter a bad word (as long as your profanity list is up to date).
+   Filters out profanities so the AI will never utter a bad word (as long as my profanity library is up to date).
 2. **Easy-Use CLI**
    Train and generate text with simple commands—no complicated setup.
 3. **Multiple Dataset Support**